LoyolaChicagoCS/gradhandbook/source/general.rst

 http://jobs.cs.luc.edu.
 We are routinely contacted by employers who are seeking interns, consultants, and "permanent" employees.

+.. index:: awards

 Department Awards
 --------------------------------------

 Each year the Department recognizes exceptional graduate students in all of our degree programs.
 Awards are given for academics and service.

+.. true?
    The Graduate Advisory Committee is responsible for selecting the award winners.

 .. todo::